WofWca/quake3.xdc/README.md

 If you are already using a native version of [ioquake3](https://ioquake3.org/) or <https://thelongestyard.link> and are happy with it, then there is no need to migrate to this [webxdc](https://webxdc.org) version.
+In fact, you should expect higher ping in the webxdc version, due to the reliability layer overhead of the transport that it uses.
+Unreliable + unordered transport is not yet available in Delta Chat, but it is being considered, as of 2025-05.

 This project is simply a version of <https://thelongestyard.link>
 that is a little more convenient to run if you're already using